NivenFernandes/Knights_Path/README.md

 # Knights_Path
-This program ecursively solves the knights path to find the first solution where the knight steps on every square on the board atleast once.
+This program uses DFS to solves the knights path to find the first solution where the knight steps on every square atleast once.

+Example
 ![myimage](https://upload.wikimedia.org/wikipedia/commons/c/ca/Knights-Tour-Animation.gif)